avivajpeyi/dev_site/content/posts/ozstar-notes/index.md

  export -f start_jupyter
 ```

-Now I can start a interactive job by running `start_ijob` and start the jupter notebook with `start_jupyter`.
+This allows me to start an interactive job with `start_ijob` and start the jupter notebook with `start_jupyter`.

 ## Plot CPU hours used for jobs
+Academics should try to be cognizant of the energy impact of their jobs.
-The folowing creates a file `jobstats.txt` that contains the CPU time (seconds) for each job run bw the start+end time specified.
+The following creates a file `jobstats.txt` that contains the CPU time (seconds) for each job run bw the start+end time specified.
 ```bash
 sacct -S 2021-01-01 -E 2021-10-06 -u avajpeyi -X -o "jobname%-40,cputimeraw" --parsable2 > jobstats.txt
 ```